TheLinuxEnthusiast/ecomm-aws-bluegreen/README.md

 ```
 module "green" {
   source                = "./modules/green"
   count                 = var.is_green ?
-1 : 0 # When is_green is true the count=1 and resource is created, when 0 resource is destroyed
+1 : 0 # When "is_green" is true the count=1 and resource is created, when 0 resource is destroyed
   type                  = "green"
   prefix                = var.prefix
   suffix                = random_string.suffix.result